containers/image/docs/containers-policy.json.5.md

 Supported scopes have the form _repo-path_`:`_image-scope_; _repo_path_ is the path to the OSTree repository.

-_image-scope_ is the _docker_reference_ part of the reference, with with a `:latest` tag implied if no tag is present, and parent namespaces of the _docker_reference_ value (by omitting the tag, or a prefix speciyfing a higher-level namespace).
+_image-scope_ is the _docker_reference_ part of the reference, with with a `:latest` tag implied if no tag is present, and parent namespaces of the _docker_reference_ value (by omitting the tag, or a prefix specifying a higher-level namespace).

 *Note:*
 - The _repo_path_ must be absolute and contain no symlinks.
 Paths violating these requirements may be silently ignored.